pmp-library/pmp-library/docs/installation.md

     $ cmake -DCMAKE_INSTALL_PREFIX=<your custom path> ..

-# Build Options {#build_options}
+## Build Options

-By default, pmp uses 32-bit unsigned integers as internal index type to reference entities.
+By default, the pmp-libray uses 32-bit unsigned integers as internal index type to reference entities.
 However, if you need to process very large data sets this might not be sufficient.
 In this case, you can change the index type to be 64-bit by specifying